 Joint taskforces are used by a number of countries.
 For instance, in the United States, the DoJ has organized the National Cyber Investigative Joint Task Force (NCIJTF) under the purview of the FBI Cyber Division.
-Separately, the Department of Homeland Security (DHS) has organized moredisparate and localized the Electronic Crimes Task Forces (ECTFs) under the auspices of the Secret Service.
-Formed in 2008, the NCIJTF is the primary US agency responsible for coordinating cyber threats investigations and liaisons among the FBI, Central Intelligence Agency (CIA), Department of Defense (DoD), DHS, and NSA.
-The ECTFs, originally created in New York in 1996 to combine the resources of academia, the private sector and local, state, and federal law enforcement agencies in combating computer-based threats to the nation's financial payment systems and critical infrastructures, was expanded by federal legislative action to create a nationwide network (with two offices abroad) that focuses on identifying and locating international cyber criminals connected to cyber intrusions, bank fraud, data breaches, and other computer-related crimes.
+Separately, the Department of Homeland Security (DHS) has organized moredisparate and localized the Electronic Crimes Task Forces (ECTFs) under the auspices of the Secret Service.20 Formed in 2008, the NCIJTF is the primary US agency responsible for coordinating cyber threats investigations and liaisons among the FBI, Central Intelligence Agency (CIA), Department of Defense (DoD), DHS, and NSA.21 The ECTFs, originally created in New York in 1996 to combine the resources of academia, the private sector and local, state, and federal law enforcement agencies in combating computer-based threats to the nation's financial payment systems and critical infrastructures,22 was expanded by federal legislative action23 to create a nationwide network (with two offices abroad) that focuses on identifying and locating international cyber criminals connected to cyber intrusions, bank fraud, data breaches, and other computer-related crimes.24 equal to roughly forty percent of the population.25 While the massive breach on Target Corporation was due to malware on point-of-sale systems,26 the Korean banks were compromised by a thirdparty worker; these two disparate cyberthreats underscore the wide variety of threats facing consumers.27

-Similarly, in Korean, the KSPO established the Joint Personal Information Investigation Team (JPIIT) in April 2014 following the theft of extremely sensitive personal data-including identification numbers, addresses and credit card numbers, which affected over twenty million South Koreans equal to roughly forty percent of the population.
-While the massive breach on Target Corporation was due to malware on point-of-sale systems, the Korean banks were compromised by a thirdparty worker; these two disparate cyberthreats underscore the wide variety of threats facing consumers.
+Similarly, in Korean, the KSPO established the Joint Personal Information Investigation Team (JPIIT) in April 2014 following the theft of extremely sensitive personal data-including identification numbers, addresses and credit card numbers, which affected over twenty million South Koreans